Frequently Asked Questions

 - Points Assigned to Compute the Average:

-Courses that earned a CR grade are not counted in the GPA.
-Also, courses taken off campus are not counted in the GPA.
+Courses that earn a CR grade, courses without credit (for example, some repeated courses), and courses taken off campus are not counted in the GPA.

 Divide the sum of points by the sum of credit values for courses that were assigned points.